-How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect to Heal
+How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

 Those two sabbaticals are not always the same thing, but here I am talking about them as if you are doing both at the same time.
-This article will still be helpful if you’re looking to do a locations effect sabbatical with only moderate mold avoidance.

 This post contains affiliate links to relevant books and products that I use and recommend.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

-I have written a post on mobile safe home and safe trailers, a customized trailer, cargo trailers and vans.
-A tent is a good baseline for many.
+I have written a post on mobile safe homes and safe trailers, a customized trailer, and vans.
 It is not easy to find a trailer that meets the needs of those very sensitive to mold as well as chemicals.

 Here is my Visual Packing List of Some of My Favorite & Unusual Supplies I Bring with me on a Sabbatical.